slick/slick/doc/paradox/orm-to-slick.md

 Introduction
 -------------
-Slick is not an object-relational mapper (ORM) like Hibernate or other [JPA]-based products.
+Slick is not an object-relational mapper (ORM) like Hibernate or other @extref[JPA](jpa:)-based products.
 Slick is a data persistence solution like ORMs and naturally shares some concepts, but it also has significant differences.
 This chapter explains the differences in order to help you get the best out of Slick and avoid confusion for those familiar with ORMs.
 We explain how Slick manages to avoid many of the problems often referred to as the object-relational impedance mismatch.

 A good term to describe Slick is functional-relational mapper.
 Slick allows working with relational data much like with immutable collections and focuses on flexible query composition and strongly controlled side-effects.
 ORMs usually expose mutable object-graphs, use side-effects like read- and write-caches and hard-code support for anticipated use-cases like inheritance or relationships via association tables.
 Slick focuses on getting the best out of accessing a relational data store.
 ORMs focus on persisting an object-graph.

 ORMs are a natural approach when using databases from object-oriented languages.
 They try to allow working with persisted object-graphs partly as if they were completely in memory.
 Objects can be modified, associations can be changed and the object graph can be traversed.
 In practice this is not exactly easy to achieve due to the so called object-relational impedance mismatch.
 It makes ORMs hard to implement and often complicated to use for more than simple cases and if performance matters.
 Slick in contrast does not expose an object-graph.
 It is inspired by SQL and the relational model and mostly just maps their concepts to the most closely corresponding, type-safe Scala features.
 Database queries are expressed using a restricted, immutable, purely-functional subset of Scala much like collections.
-Slick also offers [first-class SQL support](sql.md) as an alternative.
+Slick also offers  @ref:[first-class SQL support](sql.md) as an alternative.

 In practice, ORMs often suffer from conceptual problems of what they try to achieve, from mere problems of the implementations and from mis-use, because of their complexity.
 In the following we look at many features of ORMs and what you would use with Slick instead.
 We'll first look at how to work with the object graph.
 We then look at a series of particular features and use cases and how to handle them with Slick.

 Configuration
 -------------
 Some ORMs use extensive configuration files.
 Slick is configured using small amounts of Scala code.
-You have to provide information about how to [connect to the database](database.md) and write or auto-generate a [database schema](schemas.md) description if you want Slick to type-check your queries.
+You have to provide information about how to  @ref:[connect to the database](database.md) and write or auto-generate a  @ref:[database schema](schemas.md) description if you want Slick to type-check your queries.
 Everything else like [relationship definitions](#relationships) beyond foreign keys are ordinary Scala code, which can use familiar abstraction methods for re-use.

 Mapping configuration
 ---------------------